Need to talk? Call 1800 882 436.

 • Use secure gates or lock doors to ensure children do not have access to stairs if it is unsafe to go up or down them unsupervised.

-• Take away anything your child could climb on, like chairs and ladders.
+• Put away anything your child could climb on, like chairs and ladders.

 Tips to help your child move into a bed

 Every child is different.
-Some children adjust easily to a big bed while others don't.
+Some children adjust easily to a big bed while others don’t.
 It is often harder for your first child to make the transition than for later children.
-Here are some tips for helping your child to adjust.
+Here are some tips to help your child adjust:

-• Put the bed in the same position as the cot.
+• Put the bed in the same position in the room as the cot.

 • Give your child the same blanket they used in the cot.

-• Involve your child in choosing the new bed and planning the move.
+• Involve your child in choosing the new bed or sheet and planning the move.

-• Introduce a bedtime routine with some quiet time before bed.
+• Keep to the same bedtime routine, with some quiet time before bed.

 • Let your child climb into bed and pull up the covers by themselves.